top of page

 About me:

-Prior to qualifying as a Cognitive Analytic Therapist, I have worked with people in healthcare since 2006, when I started my initial training as a Learning Disability Nurse.
-I also went on to train as a dual registered Mental Health Nurse in 2012 and I have worked predominantly in the community with children, families and adults in the NHS.
+I have worked in healthcare since 2006, initially training as a Learning Disability Nurse.
+In 2012, I also registered as a Mental Health Nurse, and primarily worked in the community with children, families, and adults in the NHS.

-I trained as a Cognitive Analytic Therapist in South London (Formerly St. Thomas') between 2016 - 2019 and have full accreditation from the UK Association for Cognitive Analytic Therapy (ACAT).
+From 2016 to 2019, I trained as a Cognitive Analytic Therapist in South London and hold full accreditation from the UK Association for Cognitive Analytic Therapy (ACAT) and in addition, I am now a qualified clinical supervisor of others CAT therapists.

 I am appointed as the Co-Vice Chair for the Board of Trustees at the Association for Cognitive Analytic therapy, our governing body in the UK. â€‹